 The follicle surrounding the egg breaks open and the ovary releases an egg into the fallopian tube so it can be fertilized by a sperm.
 The follicle remains in the ovary.

 Days 15-28: After ovulation

 After ovulation has occurred, levels of progesterone start to increase.
 If the egg is released and not fertilized, estrogen and progesterone levels drop after approximately 2 weeks and the lining of the uterus gets ready to be shed.
 The next period begins, and the cycle starts again.

 Estrogen is likely involved in mood disturbances such as premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD).
-Estrogen levels in women with PMS or PMDD are usually normal; therefore the problem may lie in the way estrogen "talks" to the parts of the brain involved in mood.
+Estrogen levels in women with PMS or PMDD are usually normal, however, this has led scientists to speculate that the problem may lie in the way estrogen "talks" to the parts of the brain involved in mood.
 Women with PMS or PMDD may also be more affected by the normal fluctuations of estrogen during the menstrual cycle.